-Until long-term viability of the STRLF program can be assessed, the lowa STRLF expects to set loans at the maximum interest rate of 1% annually.
+Until long-term viability of the plan can be assessed, the lowa STRLF expects to set loans at the maximum interest rate of 1% annually.
 When funds are returned to the STRLF in the form of loan repayments, they will be held in an interest-bearing account, earning a competitive interest rate compliant with state law, until such time as administrative costs are expected to be covered by the fund's growth.
 The initial financial goal for the STRLF is to maintain, at a minimum, the initial fund balance, with the assumption that no further capitalization grants or state general funds will be provided.

-lowa intends to require reasonable loan processing and origination fees at loan closing, excepting applicants that qualify as low-income, underserved, disadvantaged,6 or who can otherwise show they would be overburdened by the fees.
-If in future years it is determined
+lowa intends to require reasonable loan processing and origination fees at loan closing, excepting applicants that qualify as low-income, underserved, disadvantaged, or otherwise overburdened by the fees.
+If in future years it is determined that these fees are ineffective or unnecessary for maintaining long-term viability of the STRLF, they may be discontinued.